 But don't think that you need to limit yourself to just four or five stocks.
 In fact, the less experienced you are as an investor, the more diversity you need in your portfolio, to keep one or two bad mistakes from torpedoing your net worth.
 Masters such as Munger and Buffett are tops in their field; they're not perfect, but it's highly unlikely that any one investment of theirs will completely tank and significantly harm Berkshire Hathaway shareholders.
 The rest of us, however, need a bit more diversification.

 But no matter your investing experience, you'll want to focus on your best ideas as you add new money.
 And as the years roll by, if you were right about most of your ideas, the extra concentration in them will supercharge your returns.

 The short story

 And don't be afraid to seek out qualified help.
 As I mentioned, David and Tom now publish their own short lists in Stock Advisor; each list contains their five best stock picks for new money now.
-They happen to be pretty good at what they do, with 71% average total returns for their recommendations since the service began over four years ago, vs. 29% for equal amounts invested in the S&P 500.
+They happen to be pretty good at what they do, with 74% average total returns for their recommendations since the service began more than four years ago, versus 46% for equal amounts invested in the S&P 500.

 Rex Moore parks in a driveway and drives on a parkway.
 He owns shares of all companies mentioned in this article except ExxonMobil and Chevron.
+The Motley Fool owns shares of Berkshire Hathaway and Buffalo Wild Wings.
 Anheuser-Busch and Berkshire Hathaway are Motley Fool Inside Value recommendations.
-Ctrip.com and Buffalo Wild Wings are Hidden Gems recommendations.
+Berkshire Hathaway is also a Stock Advisor pick.
+Ctrip.com and Buffalo Wild Wings are Motley Fool Hidden Gems recommendations.
 Johnson & Johnson is an Income Investor recommendation.
-This information is brought to you by the Fool'sdisclosure policy.
+This information is brought to you by the Fool's disclosure policy.